 Again, let me repeat, I’m not trying to be weird or disrespectful to the fragile traces of the past or evoke some ghostly fantasy about the dead people who once corporeally inhabited this spot.
 Equally, I don’t wish death upon myself or to fantasise about being dead.
 Still, my behaviour, intended partly in humour, gave me a sense of appreciation of the kinetic and postured situation of the cadaver in the Christian Middle Ages at this particular heritage site.

 More broadly, when archaeologists think of graves, they often regard ‘burials’ as about digging down, looking down, placing things down: the living choreographing the commemoration of the dead into the subterranean.
 Lying there, looking up at the sky, one can easily appreciate a different view.
 Sarcophagi, cists and rock-cut graves postured the dead in relation to the other graves within the cemetery.
 Simultaneously, they installed them in relation to the living world above and around.
-Further still, they position the corpse(s) and thus skeleton(s) in relation to aerial and spiritual realms.
+Further still, they position the corpse(s), and thus skeleton(s) to be, in relation to aerial and spiritual realms.